 “A martial artist without philosophy is nothing more than a street fighter.”

 In his introduction in Bow to Life, Cardillo explains that, from the very beginning, martial arts was more about living than about fighting.

 It is important to practice virtues inside and outside of the dojo.
 Showing discipline, respect and patience is key to having a balanced life.

 A virtuous life

 Virtues are important in the martial arts.
-Showing respect and humility, practicing self-discipline and patience, building self-confidence and having integrity are virtues that a practitioner should possess and apply to their practice and their life.
+Showing humility and resilience, building self-confidence and having integrity are virtues that a practitioner should possess and apply to their practice and their life.

 I will write a separate blog that breaks down the different virtues of martial arts and how they can be applied to practice and everyday life.